Bor1s/timezone-detection/README.md

 	rake db:migrate

 This gem uses IpInfoDb web service to determine your timezone.
-API KEY required for dealing with site API, so you should register your own and set it in initializer file (for this visit http://ipinfodb.com/):
+API KEY required for dealing with site API, so you should register your own and set it in initializer file ( for this visit http://ipinfodb.com/ ):

-	config/initializers/my_own_timezone_initializer.rb
+For example: *config/initializers/my_own_timezone_initializer.rb*

 	TimezoneDetection.config do |cnf|
 		cnf.api_key = "SOME_API_KEY_PROVIDED_FROM_IP_INFO_DB_SITE"